atlesn/rrr/README.md

 	$ yay -S rrr

 The latest RRR release will be downloaded and built.
-When promted after compilation, enter your password to complete installation.
+When prompted after compilation, enter your password to complete the installation.

 #### Packages available on the APT mirrors